SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Ghost.md

     target: Self or one ally with a Phasing trait
     effects:
       - name: Effect
-        effect: The target shifts up to their speed
+        effect: The target shifts up to their speed.
       - cost: 2 Malice
         effect: The ghost chooses one additional target.
   - type: feature